The surprisingly simple fix for Apple’s convoluted App Store rules

 The controversy around Hey shows just how broken Apple’s system is.
 While Apple says its in-app purchase policies help ensure a good experience for customers, the way developers must dance around those rules is only leading to customer confusion, more developer frustration, and sometimes even higher prices.

-Fortunately, the best solution is also a simple one: Just remove all the inscrutable rules that prevent apps like Hey from accepting other payment methods through a web browser, so that Apple’s own in-app purchases have to compete.
+Fortunately, the best solution is also a simple one: Just remove all the inscrutable rules that prevent apps such as Hey from accepting other payment methods through a web browser, so that Apple’s own in-app purchases have to compete.
 The result would be a better experience for users, more flexibility for developers, and possible relief from antitrust scrutiny for Apple.
 Unless the App Store’s rules are purely about maximizing Apple’s services revenue—which Apple has suggested they are not—the result would be a win-win-win for everyone.

 Deciphering Apple’s rules